You have no items in your shopping cart.

 2. Remanufacture and or retrofit offers significant life extension and reliability of your air and vacuum circuit breakers.
 It differentiates itself from a PM program in several ways.
 The primary difference is work scope.
 A remanufacturing program like NPE's "Class One" program includes a full disassembly and inspection of each individual component, right down to the last spring and washer.
 Once inspected, the components are cleaned and plated according to the components use.
 Current carrying parts are silver plated and mechanism parts are generally zinc plated, although there are a few minor exceptions like phosphate plating.
 Painted parts are stripped to the base metal, primed and painted, the wiring is replaced with fresh SIS wiring customized to the existing prints.
 Replacement parts are available from our inventory if used and aftermarket parts with little or no delays to the rebuild.
 Also, now is the time to replace solenoid coils and rewind motors as needed and upgrade low voltage breakers to a modern solid state overcurrent trip system like Utility Relay's AC Pro or AC Pro II.
 This type of work scope cannot be done in the field and typically involves shipping to a facility like NPE for a 4-6 week turnaround.
 Any good remanufacturing program will provide you with test reports indicating that the breaker is ready for service and a warranty.
 NPE is so confident in its rebuild program that it has extended the industry standard one year warranty to two years.

 Having an integral part of your infrastructure out of service for four to six weeks can be a major hurdle to overcome for many facilities.
 Ideally, a spare breaker should be on hand for each application and swapped out as needed for remanufacture and upgrade, but many facilities may not have adequate spares on hand.
-That is where a stocking distribultor like NPE can be a beneficial partner.
+That is where a stocking distributor like NPE can be a beneficial partner.
 NPE has the inventory to either provide spares for your swap out program or we can rebuild breakers out of our inventory and swap them for yours during the change out.

 Still not sure what to do?
-As someone once said, you always have three choices..."the right choice, the wrong choice and no choice; and the last two are the same thing", of the three options, which do you choose?
+As someone once said, you always have three choices..."the right choice", the wrong choice and no choice; and the last two are the same thing", of the three options, which do you choose?
 If you choose the first one, give us a call or drop us an email, we'll be happy to discuss your issues and provide a long or short term solution.
 Otherwise, we'll probably be hearing from you after choice two or three kicks in!

 NPE - The right choice, the right price, right now!